spacebender/Restricted3BodyProblemIntro/README.md

 Directly
 --------
-Prof. Shane Ross - His codes and book helped a lot and my primary reference is that book .
+**Prof. Shane Ross** - His codes and book helped a lot and my primary reference is that book .
 I have referenced the name of the book inide the code.

 (Please visit http://www.dept.aoe.vt.edu/~sdross/ - for the vast areas of dynamical systems research

-Joshua Fitzgerald -  Prof.Ross's student for clearing some doubts
+**Joshua Fitzgerald** -  Prof.Ross's student for clearing some doubts

-Ari Rubinsztejn - His repository and website provodes immense animations in dynamical systems
+**Ari Rubinsztejn** - His repository and website provodes immense animations in dynamical systems

-(Please Visit - https://gereshes.com/) for cool animations
+(Please Visit - https://gereshes.com/) for cool animations in dynamical systems

-Shankar Kulumani -  His git repo for some parts of codes to undertstand manifolds and poincare sections
+**Shankar Kulumani** -  His git repo for some parts of codes to undertstand manifolds and poincare sections

 Indirectly
 -------------
-Professor KC Howell's research groups thesis ,
+**Professor KC Howell**'s research groups thesis ,

 Please Vist - https://engineering.purdue.edu/people/kathleen.howell.1/index.html- for papers and thesis

 I will add periodic orbit manifolds later - As I lack clarity in continuation methods for Halo orbits .
-Specifucally Pseudo arc length method.
+Specifically Pseudo arc length method.

 ***************************************************************